 Secondary Activity Assays

 Therapeutic protein candidates that demonstrate positive activities and the desired molecular effects are then subjected to secondary assays and screens to assess physiological activity and to rule out false positives.
-The role of syringe pumps in counter screens is straight forward, however, their involvement in bioavailability, toxicity, and metabolism assays entails use in a range of backgrounds, from cells and tissues to whole animal studies.
+The role of syringe pumps in counter screens is straightforward, however, their involvement in bioavailability, toxicity, and metabolism assays entails use in a range of backgrounds, from cells and tissues to whole animal studies.

-Depending on the indication and the potential drug type, programable syringe pumps may deliver fluid for precision applications such as liver hepatocyte toxicity or brain microdialysis, which may include continuous perfusion, drug administration, wash out, and other functions.
+Depending on the indication and the potential drug type, programmable syringe pumps may deliver fluid for precision applications such as liver hepatocyte toxicity or brain microdialysis, which may include continuous perfusion, drug administration, wash out, and other functions.
 In these settings, programmable pump function, reliable operation, and the ability to switch flow rates and syringes/solutions can be vital to the analyses.
 Results from these secondary assays are key to the advancement into the scale-up and clinical development stages – and the extensive resource and safety considerations that accompany this progression.

 Therapeutic Protein Bioprocess Development

 The next stage includes scaling-up production of the protein therapeutic candidate in order to perform large scale testing and clinical trials in animals and humans.
 In this context, high performance syringe pumps may play roles in continuous flow feeding and fluid delivery to bioreactors and separations equipment such as continuous flow dialysis and filtration devices.
 The ability to handle high pressure pumping and temperature control can be critical to a given bioprocess application.